leddoo/kibi/main.md

 - todo:
     - ssa form:
-        - remove PhiArg:
-            - remove interval joins for now.
-            - implement parallel copy.
-            - add swap instruction.
+        - param instruction.
-        - more compiler features:
+            - they're not nil!
+            - then might as well add local instructions -> get rid of fake entry.
         - tables.
         - cleanup:
             - switch to `NonZeroU32`?
                 - the `Opt*Id` things are really dumb.